it-AVNG/be-refactoring-test-bros/README.md

 ```

 # DB
-- Data struture.
-  - Under Campaign there are Ad sets, and under ad sets there are creatvies.

-Please continue using the included SQLite database (db.sqlite3) for development.
+- Use the provided SQLite database (db.sqlite3) for development.
+- Campaigns contain Ad sets; Ad sets contain Creatives.

+# Questions ( 2 mandatory + 1 optional )

-## Requirements
+## Mandatory Questions:

-1. Add nested data into API.

-- /api/data/campaigns/
+> 1. Nested Data API Implementation:
+>
-  this API should return campaign list with all nested Adsets & Creatives
+> - Update /api/data/campaigns/ which should return a list of campaigns with all nested Adsets & Creatives.

-- /api/data/adsets/
-  this API should return adset list with all nested Creatives
+> - Update /api/data/adsets/ to return a list of adsets with all nested Creatives.

-2. The other will be about prevent spaming API (Rate limit)
+> 2. Prevent spaming API (Rate limit)

-- We will ask them to limit the number of api calls per minute to this endpoint based on IP address.
-For example, my current IP address is 123.123.123.123, I’m only allowed to call to GET /products at most 10 times/minute.
-If I perform more, server will return the 429 status code with some suitable message warning about spamming api.
+>
+> - Implement rate limiting based on IP address for the above endpoints.
+> - Limit each IP to a maximum of 10 requests per minute to the endpoints.
+> - Exceeding the limit should return a 429 status code with an appropriate warning message.

+## Optional Question:

+> 1. (Optional) Base Authentication Change:
+>
-3. (Optional) Want to change base authentication field, username into user_id on base user model.
+> - Change the base authentication field from username to user_id on the base user model.

-4. (Optional) Find out some bad codes on data application and refactor those.

 ## Note

-There could be multiple expected ways for answers.
+- Multiple solutions may be valid.
-Show me your idea for refactoring this project.
+- Share your refactoring ideas.
-Please find out some way to optimize performance.
+- Suggest performance optimization methods.